whole site search:

-We love sharing unique experiences with our readers and I think today’s post is a real treat!
+We love sharing unique experiences with our readers, and I’m excited to bring you today’s article!
 Fred and I had the pleasure of filming Hottle Energy Solutions as they insulated Fred’s basement with spray foam.
 We worked hard to put out a really comprehensive, high-quality video that will address many different aspects of spray foam installation.
-If you enjoy the video, please consider linking to this post to spread the word.
+If you enjoy the video, please consider linking to this article to spread the word.

 This video (9:50) contains a lot of information.
 We were able to interview the contractor, learn about his equipment, discuss safety concerns, and address some popular spray foam questions.
 Here are some of the highlights: